Boeing engineers to tally labor contract vote Monday

-SEATTLE, March 18 (Reuters) - Boeing Co could face a strike by one-third of its engineering workforce if they reject a labor contract Monday.
+SEATTLE (Reuters) - Boeing Co (BA.N) could face a strike by one-third of its engineering workforce if they reject a labor contract Monday.

 The vote on the four-year deal will either settle a lengthy contract dispute or potentially lead to a strike that could cripple jetliner production.